 Student enrollment has more than doubled from 5,000 students in fall 2000 to more than 12,000 students in fall 2016.

 SCAD facilities have more than doubled—from 45 buildings encompassing 1 million square feet in one city to over 100 buildings encompassing more than 3 million square feet in four locations on three continents.

 The university’s endowment has grown from less than $1 million in 2000 to $85 million in 2016.

 SCAD maintained its stellar institutional accreditation record with SACSCOC.
 The university’s ten-year reaffirmation of accreditation was earned with absolutely no recommendations for improvement in 2010, a rare feat in higher education.

 Ninety-eight percent of Spring 2015 graduates were employed, pursuing further education or both within 10 months of graduation.

-SCAD is the only art and design university with two museums, and has the nation's largest physical library holdings among art, design and music schools.
+SCAD is the only art and design university with three museums, and has the nation's largest physical library holdings among art, design and music schools.